Oleksandr511/Oleksandr511/README.md

 - 👋 Hi, I’m Oleksandr
-- 👀 I’m interested in software development with a focus on .NET technologies.
+- 👀 I’m interested in software development with a focus on JS technologies.
-- 🌱 I’m currently learning ASP.NET Core
+- 🌱 I’m currently learning JS
 - 📫 How to reach me:
   * Telegram -> @Must_be51
   * Email -> fjvffr@gmail.com